 - Mayonnaise

-The most common food allergies are the “Big 8” (Soon to be “Big 9”).
+The spongiotic dermatitis foods to avoid besides high-histamine foods, are any foods that you have an allergy to.
+The most common food allergies are the “Big 8” (Now the “Big 9”).
 If you are allergic to these foods, try cutting them out of your diet for a few weeks and see if your condition improves.

 Big 9 Allergen List

-Here are the Big 9 allergen foods that may be causing spongiotic dermatitis.
-The FDA.gov explains the breakdown of each food listed below.
+Here are the Big 9 allergen foods that may be causing dermatitis, and are considered spongiotic dermatitis foods to avoid:

 - Fish